Belarus State Economic University: Awards

+Сampus

+The University Campus is a peculiar structural complex including 9 hostels with assigned territory, buildings and a staff of qualified employees.

+Sporting, cultural and leisure activities are organized on campus, covering all areas of activity and varying in terms of their organization and methods of implementation: creative competitions, thematic evenings and conferences, talk shows, multimedia presentations, meetings with social, political, educational, scientific and cultural personalities, excursions, etc. Clubs of all kinds, sports clubs and sections are active throughout the year.

+The dormitories have gyms, tennis rooms, fitness rooms, conference and recreation rooms, rooms for self-study and student self-governance.
+There are 31 sports sections for 8 kinds of sports - athleticism, physical fitness, grace, mini-football, yoga, billiards, table tennis, darts.
+All buildings have self-service laundries equipped with washing machines, drying and ironing rooms.

 Criticism, accusations of political repressions

 In late 2005, Tatsiana Khoma, a fourth-year A-student of the International Economic Relations Faculty, was expelled from the BSEU after participating in a conference of ESIB, a pan-European student organization, where she was elected member of the organization's leadership.
 The expulsion caused wide international protest and concerns from Sweden's education minister Leif Pagrotsky.
 The European University Association has frozen its cooperation with the BSEU following the scandal.
 BSEU students close to Tatsiana Khoma and those involved in civic activities were intimidated by the university's administration and the KGB.

 In 2006, after mass protests against president Lukashenka that followed a controversial presidential election, BSEU students that were identified among protesters were forced, under threat of expulsion, to publicly repent and denounce the protests.

 In 2008, human rights organisations have added BSEU rector Uladzimir Shymau (Vladimir Shimov) to a list of officials of the regime of president Alexander Lukashenko responsible for human rights violations.
 Shymau was listed among rectors of several universities from where students were expelled on political grounds.

 In 2020, during the mass protests that followed another presidential election, the administration of the BSEU has reportedly filed a list of the university's students who participated in the protests to the police and requested measures to be taken against them.
 Several students were expelled from BSEU for participating in protests.
 The dean of one of the faculties was fired for expressing his political opinion and protecting student protesters.

 On 21 June 2021, Siarhei Skryba, Vice Chancellor of the BSEU for Educational Work, was added to the sanctions list of the European Union.
 According to the official decision of the EU, "in his position as Vice Chancellor of the Belarusian State Economic University (BSEU) for educational work, Siarhei Skryba is responsible for sanctions taken against students for their participation in peaceful protests, including their expulsion from university.
 Some of these sanctions were taken following Lukashenka's call on 27 October 2020 for expelling from universities students taking part in protests and strikes."